GiorgioNatili/filla-app-old/README.md

 # SignMyPad Pro - Swift Edition
-In this repo you can find the new release of [SignMyPad] that is completely rebuild using [Swift] and Cocoa Pds.
+In this repo you can find the new release of [SignMyPad](http://itunes.com/apps/signmypad) that is completely rebuild using [Swift](https://developer.apple.com/swift/) and [Cocoa Pods](https://cocoapods.org/).
 After you clone the repo open a command line instance, cd into the project root folder and run the command `$ pod update`.
 You should be able to run then the `*.xcworkspace` project, just in case you get errors like
 ```